Share This Post

 The entire legal career of Anita Alvarez has centered around providing excellent public service to Cook County, in which she was well recognized and awarded.
 In 2001, she was named by the Chicago Lawyer Magazine as the Person of the Year.
-Same year Alvarez was awarded for her outstanding work on the Girl X case by the Council for Disability Rights.
+The same year Alvarez was awarded for her outstanding work on the Girl X case by the Council for Disability Rights.
 The following year, she was recognized and was awarded the Professional Achievement Award by the Chicago-Kent College of Law.
 In 2005, Anita Alvarez was again awarded the Person of the Year and States Attorney of the Year, but this time by the Latin American Police Association and the Illinois State Crime Commission.

 Office Jurisdiction and Contributions

 As the former Cook County State’s Attorney, Anita Alvarez oversaw the second-largest prosecutor’s office in the United States.
-With the help of over 900 attorneys and 1,500 support personnel, Ms. Alvarez has made vital changes in the office and the state.
+With the help of over 900 attorneys and 1,500 support personnel, Atty Alvarez has made vital changes in the office and the state.
 In this capacity, she has significantly developed and established public safety initiatives, including the “Street Gang Rico” and the law that substantially increases monetary penalties for street gang members arrested for possession of guns, both of which target the illegal activities and structures of gangs.

 Anita Alvarez’s dedication to the Cook County State has been repeatedly demonstrated through her exceptional work and public service.
 In addition to her efforts in combating narcotics in the community, she has also provided evidence-based programs that offer specialized services to persons with mental health needs, veterans, and first-time felony offenders.
 Some of the main contributions as the Cook County State’s Attorney includes forming the pioneer Conviction Integrity Unit that highlights the ongoing reviews and reopening of investigations of cases, as well as pioneering the Human Trafficking Initiative that puts focus on investigating and prosecuting human trafficking groups, which exploits children.

 Despite having effective alternatives to the traditional prosecution and incarceration of non-violent offenders, Anita Alvarez also provided an emphasis on other public safety initiatives.
-The most significant ones include instigating and writing the Illinois Safe Children Act, which aims to enhance protection procedures for juveniles caught in the sex trade and strengthened prosecution process targeting individuals and groups that exploit and prostitute children.
+The most significant ones include instigating and writing the Illinois Safe Children Act, which aims to enhance protection procedures for juveniles caught in the sex trade and strengthened the prosecution process targeting individuals and groups that exploit and prostitute children.
 Anita Alvarez has, in her more than 20 years of service to the state, indeed, provided remarkable service to the Cook County State.